SeanHoldsworth/Life/README.md

 application.
 Building has been tested as working under both macOS and Linux and the generated .jar file tested was also running on Windows.
 The .jar file should be able to be run on any environment supporting the JVM and Swing.

+Further documentation about the application can be found in life.pdf.